kabuzo13/console-finances/README.md

 ## Credits

-Used starter code from edX Boot Camps LLC
+Used starter code from edX Boot Camps LLC with help from the 1:1 tutoring services.
+The variable names were specified and help with constructing the for loops was given.

 ## License